krumedia/winzig-dak/README.md

 * give ability to delete a package with a specific version
 * is it necessary to deploy the *.changes (they are not doing that in the official repositories)
+* generate human readable information about available packages (one XML file for every package, so we can use xslt (?))

 BUGS
 ----